awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/hello-world.md

 iot device monitor --project={project} --model=HelloWorldModel --serial={serial}
 ```

-18. On the EduKit, press each button to see the resulting change in the monitor window.
+18. On the device, press each button to see the resulting change in the monitor window.

  <p align="center">
    <img src="/img/workshops/starter/cli_monitor_buttons.jpg" width="30%" />